 Latest Stats From AVMA Revealed 45% of Households Own a Dog as a Pet (AVMA)

-As mentioned in an article discussing allergies, between 37% and 47% of all US households own at least one dog as a pet.
+As mentioned in an article on WebMD discussing allergies, between 37% and 47% of all US households own at least one dog as a pet.
 According to APPA 65.1 million households own a dog, constituting almost 49.5% of the 131.43 million households in the USA

-In the US, 78 Million Dogs Are Owned as Pets (ASPCA)
+In the US, 83 To 88 Million Dogs Are Owned as Pets (AVMA)

-To put that into perspective, it means that there is currently approximately 1 pet dog for every 4 people.
+To put that into perspective, it means that there are currently approximately 1.46 pet dogs per household.

-Almost 670,000 Dogs Are Euthanized in Shelters Annually (Forbes)
+Almost 390,000 Dogs Are Euthanized in Shelters Annually (ASPCA)

 There are approximately 390,000 shelter dogs euthanized every year.
 This stems largely from the fact that roughly 1 million more dogs are surrendered every year than are adopted.

 54% of the Dog Owners Adopted a Mixed-breed Dog (Humane Society)

-Pet adoption statistics from the HumanePro show that mixed breed dogs are the most popular adopted dog breed.
+Pet adoption statistics from the HumanePro9 show that mixed breed dogs are the most popular adopted dog breed.
 Over half of all owned dogs (54% in 2021) are officially classed as a mixed breed or mongrel.

-The Cost Associated with Feeding a Dog Is Between $400-$700 Annually (ASPCA)
+The Cost Associated with Feeding a Dog Is Between $400-$700 Annually (Synchrony)